 6. Use Dim Lights or White Noise

 Make the baby’s room conducive to sleep by keeping it dim or adding white noise, so the baby has a better chance of falling and staying asleep.
 It is okay if your baby is lying down awake.
 They will fall asleep on their own.
-In case the baby is fussing while lying down, you may help them settle down or rock them to a sleepy state.
+In case the baby is fussing while lying down, you may help him settle down or rock them to a sleepy state.

-7. Feed your Baby after He or She Wakes Up
+7. Feed Your Baby After He or She Wakes Up

 You should try and feed the baby after waking up.
 This way, the baby is encouraged to find alternate ways to sleep like sucking, rocking the head from side to side or cooing.
-The baby will have the energy to play while being awake and will be able to digest the feed reducing the chances of gas.
+The baby will have the energy to play while being awake and will be able to digest the feed, reducing the chances of gas.

 8. Give the Baby a Comfort Item